Metaeconomics Bridges the Gap

-(Updated February 2024).
-Metaeconomics for Dummies is offered in the spirit of the popular Dummies series of books.
+Metaeconomics Bridges the Gap is offered in the spirit of the Dummies series of books, which assume little prior knowledge of the technical side --- the framework and theory --- of economics.
 It is offered to help make better sense of the Metaeconomics Blog.
-One especially relevant book in the Dummies series is Behavioral Economics for Dummies by Altman (2012).
-The Altman book is a great place to gain familiarity with the empirical science underlying Metaeconomics: Tempering Excessive Greed (Lynne, 2020), and the Metaeconomics on this www.metaeconomics.info website.
-Lynne (2020) along with the journal papers published along the way to the book (see the vitae in the About section) give the analytical system used in this Blog.
+One especially relevant book in the Dummies series is Behavioral Economics For Dummies by Altman (2012).
+The Altman book is a great place to gain familiarity with the empirical science underlying Metaeconomics: Tempering Excessive Greed (Lynne, 2020), and the Metaeconomics on the www.metaeconomics.info website.
+Lynne (2020) along with the journal papers published along the way to the book (see the vitae in the About section) give the analytical system used in the Blog.

 Several of my readers have commented that the Blog is just too complex, “…with path OG compared to path OM, and bliss on path 0Z.”
 I can empathize --- at least try to walk-in-your-shoes, which is what Metaconomics is all about --- so, here goes.

-Economics Started Out as an Explanation of Household Behaivor
+Economics Started Out as an Explanation of Household Behavior

 The Greek root of the word "economics" points to it being about the decisions within a household.
 So, we start there.
-Let us say that you and your significant-other are considering enjoying some bread and wine during a happy hour tomorrow afternoon.
-And, in during the recent time of sequestering, because of the Pandemic, it was not that uncommon to have a happy hour, every afternoon!
+Let us say that you and your significant other are considering enjoying some bread and wine during a happy hour tomorrow afternoon.

-The Econ claims we each do our own thing without empathy-with the other, without ethical reflection.
+The ego-based pursuit of self-interest only (Adam Smith called it arrogance) Econ claims we each do our own thing without empathy-with the other, without ethical reflection: It is indeed Profane.
 It is only about the self, about the arrogance of self-love, about the self-interest only.
 It does not matter if the other goes along with it or not: It is all about the selfish-self!
-Enjoy your isolated happy hour?
-Not.
+Enjoy your isolated, arrogant happy hour … which is Profane?

 If the wine price decreases for that favorite wine, that income line twists up, again pivoting on the top point, so one drinks a bit more wine relative to bread.
 And, if income goes up (or the budget for wine and bread is increased), the line shifts up, and you eat and drink both more bread and more wine.
 If income goes down (or one reduces the budget for bread and wine during happy hours), it shifts down, and you eat and drink less wine and bread.
 Simple.